 Ion Rimaru’s animalistic murder spree from 1970-1971 in Romania was so notorious that innocent namesakes legally altered their surnames rather than have any association with Rimaru.
 Bucharest was on high alert during that year when the so-called Vampire of Bucharest of the blonde’s killer was on the loose.
 Rimaru’s final tally entered into double figures, with four murders from the umpteen attacks on women.
 Each time, his method was identical and brutal to the extreme.
 Ion used an axe and a metal rod to mutilate the women.
 He bit flesh off of all his victims repeatedly, and authorities believe that he ate the parts.
 Some victims who survived also testified that Ion poked holes in them and drank their blood.

 Seeds of Evil

 Little did anyone know that Ion’s father, Florea Rimaru, had committed four murders in 1944, two years before Ion was born in October 1946.
 All the crimes occurred during stormy weather at the victims’ ground floor apartments.
 Also, they had all been bashed in the head with a blunt weapon.
 As you will see, the details of these cases will match closely to the crimes of Ion Rimaru.
-Florea left behind shoe and fingerprints at his crime scenes, however, authorities never caught him.
+Florea left behind shoes and fingerprints at his crime scenes, however, authorities never caught him.
 Those pieces of evidence would later reveal his guilt, but not until it was too late to punish him.